 Especially when we’re in a transition, a dark time, or truly ready for more and feeling completely uncertain of how to get there — it’s so much easier when we have access to more support.

 It is also my belief that there is a presence that is greater than us, that has our back.
 That presence looks different for each of us, and there are countless names for it.
 It’s that inner voice, that gut feeling when you know, really know, what’s true for you.
 Maybe you call it your soul, the Universe, the divine.
 Your heart.
 Maybe it’s nature.
 Maybe there’s no name that fits, or you’re not sure that “more” even exists.
 It doesn’t matter.

 What I have found is that when you can cultivate a relationship with something beyond your intellect and begin to trust that it’s on your side… everything gets easier.
 In our work together, I’ll help support you to discover and cultivate that relationship in a way that is as unique as you are.

-A decade ago, I would have never conceived of the life I get to live today.
-It would have been almost unimaginable, that I’d be living on the Upper West Side of NYC with the love of my life, running a successful business doing the work I was born to do, and feeling peace and vitality in a body I love.
+Fifteen years ago, I would have never conceived of the life I get to live today.
+It would have been almost unimaginable, that I’d be living on the coast of Maine with my wife, running a business doing the work I was born to do, and feeling peace and vitality (and all the other human emotions too).